csaf-poc/csaf_distribution/docs/csaf_downloader.md

   -i, --ignorepattern=PATTERN                    Do not download files if their URLs match any of the given PATTERNs -H, --header=                                  One or more extra HTTP header fields
       --validator=URL                            URL to validate documents remotely
-      --validatorcache=FILE                      FILE to cache remote validations
+      --validator_cache=FILE                      FILE to cache remote validations
-      --validatorpreset=PRESETS                  One or more PRESETS to validate remotely (default: [mandatory]) -m, --validationmode=MODE[strict|unsafe]       MODE how strict the validation is (default: strict) --forwardurl=URL                           URL of HTTP endpoint to forward downloads to --forwardheader=                           One or more extra HTTP header fields used by forwarding --forwardqueue=LENGTH                      Maximal queue LENGTH before forwarder (default: 5) --forwardinsecure                          Do not check TLS certificates from forward endpoint --logfile=FILE                             FILE to log downloading to (default: downloader.log) --loglevel=LEVEL[debug|info|warn|error]    LEVEL of logging details (default: info) -c, --config=TOML-FILE                         Path to config TOML file
+      --validator_preset=PRESETS                  One or more PRESETS to validate remotely (default: [mandatory]) -m, --validation_mode=MODE[strict|unsafe]       MODE how strict the validation is (default: strict) --forward_url=URL                           URL of HTTP endpoint to forward downloads to --forward_header=                           One or more extra HTTP header fields used by forwarding --forward_queue=LENGTH                      Maximal queue LENGTH before forwarder (default: 5) --forward_insecure                          Do not check TLS certificates from forward endpoint --logfile=FILE                             FILE to log downloading to (default: downloader.log) --loglevel=LEVEL[debug|info|warn|error]    LEVEL of logging details (default: info) -c, --config=TOML-FILE                         Path to config TOML file